 What is a needle biopsy of the lung?

 A needle lung biopsy is a procedure to take a sample of lung tissue.
 The doctor puts a long needle through your chest to do this.
-Another doctor looks at the sample tissue with a microscope to check for infection, cancer, or other lung problems.
+The sample lung tissue is examined under a microscope to check for infection, cancer, or other lung problems.
 This procedure is also called a percutaneous (say "per-kew-TAY-nee-us") biopsy.

 It can take several days to get the results of the biopsy.
-The doctor or nurse will discuss the results with you.
+The doctor will discuss the results with you.

 How do you prepare for the procedure?